Skip to content

 Google signed a power purchase agreement for up to 500 MW of electricity from future Kairos commercial reactors — the largest corporate PPA for advanced nuclear ever announced.
 Construction progressed at the Hermes site in Oak Ridge.
 The Google deal provided a committed demand signal and deep-pocketed anchor customer that validated the commercial pathway.

-Hermes construction well underway at Oak Ridge with major concrete and structural work progressing.
+Nuclear concrete was poured on May 7, 2025 at the Hermes site in Oak Ridge, Tennessee — a major construction milestone marking the beginning of safety-related concrete placement.
 KP-FHR commercial-scale design (~140 MWe) advancing through pre-application engagement with NRC.
 Received second DOE ARDP award for Hermes 2 — a power-producing demonstration unit.
 Total funding raised exceeded $600 million.

 WHY KAIROS MATTERS